-- (1) The application is generally compliant to the rural zone code, flood hazard overlay code, bushfire hazard overlay code and natural features and resources overlay code.
-Parts of the codes are not applicable to the application as it is an existing domestic dwelling with characteristics of the site remaining the same. - (2) A more comprehensive assessment against the performance outcome is in the attached table, however in summary, the proposal can comply with the relevant performance outcome. - (3) As the Council's assessment is limited to the performance outcomes, any conditions must only relate to those assessment benchmarks.
+(1) The application is generally compliant to the reconfiguring a lot (boundary realignment) and associated operational works code, bushfire hazard overlay code and natural features and

+- resources overlay code.
+Parts of the codes are not applicable to the application with characteristics of the site remaining the same. - (2) A more comprehensive assessment against the performance outcomes has been done, however in summary, as to the proposed boundary change enhances the usefulness and access, the proposal would comply with the relevant performance outcomes. - (3) As the Council's assessment is limited to the performance outcomes, any conditions must only relate to those assessment benchmarks

-4.3.3 Reconfiguring a lot (boundary realignment) and associated operational works
+4.3.3 Reconfiguring a lot (boundary realignment) and associated operational works code

-- (1) The proposal complies with the reconfiguring a lot (boundary realignment) and associated operational works code- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code, specifically- - (c) boundary setbacks and building density are consistent with other developments and rural character in the locality - (d) site is suitably sized to mitigate nuisance and is consistent with expectations for development in the rural zone - (e) a safe, lawful and practical access to Coonambula Road is available to both lots (with a suitable accesses existing). - (f) no additional structures are proposed - (g) all structures are outside of the mapped MSES area and as such infrastructure will not affect the identified MSES area. - (h) Suitable vehicular access and movement areas are provided on site.
+- (1) The proposal complies with the reconfiguring a lot (boundary realignment) and associated operational works code- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code, specifically- - (i) rearranging the lots supports the intent of the rural zone by providing more useable land and road frontage for both lots. - (ii) revised layout maintains areas of farmable land within two (2) appropriately sized rural parcels ensuring that the land is sustainably managed whilst maintaining the character, visual amenity and rural landscape character; - (iii) a safe, lawful and practical access to Cockings Road is available to both lots (with suitable accesses existing). - (iv) proposed layout provides building envelopes outside of constrained areas in contrast to the current layout.